school or program focuses instruction on a particular

 choice in public education.
 Students have a unique opportunity to deeply explore enriched,

 theme-based programs in specific areas.

-Magnet schools are open to children citywide and enrolled by two random
+Magnet schools and programs are open to children citywide and enrolled by two random

 lotteries: one for prekindergarteners and one for older students.

-Families need to apply for the lotteries, which were held April 7.
+Families need to apply for the lotteries, which will be held on April 7.